-With effect for disposals taking place on or after 11 March 2020 the lifetime limit for business asset disposal relief (formerly known as entrepreneurs' relief) was reduced from £10 million to £1 million.
+The lifetime limit for business asset disposal relief (formerly known as entrepreneurs' relief) is £1 million.
 Qualifying gains made within this limit are subject to a reduced capital gains tax rate of 10%.

 Investors' relief, for external investors in unlisted trading companies, applies to newly-issued shares purchased on or after 17 March 2016, provided they are held for a minimum of three years from 6 April 2016, and subject to a lifetime limit of £10 million of gains.
-This limit is separate from the lifetime limit of gains for entrepreneurs' relief.
+This limit is separate from the lifetime limit of gains for business asset disposal relief.

-There is no chargeable gain on the disposal of a single chattel if the gross consideration does not exceed £6.000.
+There is no chargeable gain on the disposal of a single chattel if the gross consideration does not exceed £6,000.